-The final step in determining pollutant load reductions for the Chesapeake Bay TMDLs is to use the specific Phase 6 Model segment delivery factors presented in Appendix L. These factors indicate how much of an edge-of-stream (EOS) load reduction is realized at the edge-of-tide (EOT).
-The delivery factors for a given project can be also found via the "EOT Factor Map" on the Department's water quality trading website under the Tools and Resources tab at: mde.maryland.gov/programs/Water/WQT/Pages/WQT_Tools_Resources.aspx.
+Phase 6 Model segment delivery factors are available in Appendix L. These factors translate edge-of-stream (EOS) load reductions to edge-of-tide (EOT) load reductions and are used in determining pollutant load reductions for the Chesapeake Bay TMDL.
+The delivery factors for a given project can also be found via the "EOT Factor Map" on the Department's water quality trading website under the Tools and Resources tab at:

+mde.maryland.gov/programs/Water/WQT/Pages/WQT Tools Resources.aspx.